saubury/duckdb-fitbit/README.md

 # Fitbit analysis

+Have a look at the [notebook](./fitbit-analysis.ipynb).
+A simplified static copy of the steps are copied below.

 ## Download Fitbit data
 Export your Fitbit data for the lifetime of your account by following the instructions at [Export Your Account Archive](https://www.fitbit.com/settings/data/export)